Home » Destinations » Northeast Hidden Gems » Discover Dorset, Vermont: A Hidden Gem in New England

 Marble Heritage and Museums

 Dorset isn’t just beautiful—it’s historically important.
-As home to the first commercial marble quarry in the U.S., the town has a deep connection to America’s architectural history.
-The white marble quarried here helped build city halls, monuments, and even the New York Public Library.
+Because it houses America’s first commercial marble quarry, the town is linked with the nation’s architecture.
+The white marble mined here furnished city halls, monuments, and even the New York Public Library.

-To dive deeper into this legacy, visit the Dorset Historical Society Museum, located in a charming white clapboard building right in town.
-Exhibits cover everything from Revolutionary War artifacts to 19th-century quarry tools.
-One highlight: original maps showing how Dorset helped shape early Vermont politics.
+To learn more about this legacy visit the Dorset Historical Society Museum, a charming white clapboard edifice situated right in town.
+The exhibits include everything from Revolutionary War artifacts to 19th-century quarry tools.
+Dorset was important because it helped shape early Vermont politics in new maps.

-The museum is free to visit, and the staff (all volunteers) are incredibly knowledgeable and friendly.
+The museum is free to enter, and the staff (all volunteers) are very knowledgeable and nice.

 Historical Buildings and Architecture Walks in Dorset Vermont

 Walking through Dorset feels like stepping back in time.
-The Dorset Village Historic District is listed on the National Register of Historic Places and features beautifully preserved Federal and Colonial Revival homes.
+Dorset Village Historic District is listed in the National Register of Historic Places and includes historic Federal as well as Colonial Revivals homes.

 Day Itinerary for Dorset